 One of the nation's largest college football stadiums.

 Changing exhibits and collections of American and European art.
-40,000-sq.-ft. building: seven exhibition galleries, gift shop, restaurant, auditorium, formal gardens.
-Located 2 miles off I-85.
+40,000-sq.-ft. building: seven exhibition galleries, gift shop, restaurant, auditorium, landscaped walking paths.
+Located two miles off I-85.

 Walking and biking trails, two ponds, large pavilion for picnics and other events.
 Home to Auburn CityFest (arts & crafts festival) each April.